View Document Text

 Client Fees for Multiple Wrap Programs or Accounts

-Wrap Program Fees are assessed on an account-by-account basis.
-If you have more than one account, each
+Wrap Program Fees are normally assessed on an account-by-account basis.
+However, multiple Program accounts

 Additional Information Related to Mutual Funds and ETFs